Natural Gas Alternative: Synthetic Natural Gas - SNG

 Calculate the LPG (Propane) Consumption per Hour by Burner Size - Propane Gas Consumption

-A gallon of propane contains 91,502 BTU of heat energy whilst the BTU rating on most appliances is in propane BTU per hour, based on burner size.
-So, 91,502 divided by the propane BTU per hour will give you the number of hours that the gallon of propane will last.
+A gallon of propane contains 91,502 BTU of heat energy whilst the BTU rating for appliances is in BTU per hour, based on burner size.
+Dividing 91,502 by the BTU per hour rating gives you the number of hours that one gallon of propane will last.

 They are expressed in either MJ/hr or BTU/hr, depending on which country you live in.

-The ratings are typically found in the product specifications.
+The propane gas consumption ratings are typically found in the product specifications.